“We just want justice for her,” Family’s search for answers continues after woman’s disappearance, death

 At a candlelight vigil Saturday night, her family prayed with the community for anyone with information to come forward.
 The vigil was originally scheduled to be held at the courthouse in Ada but later moved to the Smith-Phillips Funeral Home nearby after an offer from the funeral home director.

 "There’s somebody that knows something.
-There’s somebody walking our streets that knows," Tiger's foster mother Joann Knight said.
+There’s somebody walking our streets that knows," Tiger's foster mother Joann Knighten said.
 "That little piece that you know may seem so unimportant may be the very piece of the puzzle that we need."

 Tiger is remembered as a beloved mother of three, daughter, aunt, sister, and friend.